CI/CD plugins · REST API

 GitHub Actions

-• Quality gates exit non-zero to block PR merges via branch protection
+- Quality gate logic (exit non-zero) can block PR merges via branch protection

 Azure DevOps